 - Twist N' Turn Barbie - This mod Barbie from 1966 could bend her knees and twist at the waist.
 One still in the box sold on eBay for almost $1,800.

-- Millenium Princess Barbie - The Millenium Princess Barbie, which is part of the holiday collection, was made in 2000 to commemorate the new millenium.
+- Millennium Princess Barbie - The Millennium Princess Barbie, which is part of the holiday collection, was made in 2000 to commemorate the new Millenium.
 One still in the box sold on eBay for about $1,500.

 If you think you might have a valuable Barbie, consider having her professionally appraised.
-Sometimes, you can find free local appraisals in your area, but more commonly, you'll need to pay a fee.
-Choose someone with good credentials and experience with appraising vintage toys so you can trust the information you receive.
+Knowing how to tell if a Barbie doll is worth money can be a challenge for a non-expert.
+Sometimes, you can find free local appraisals in your area or even online, but more commonly, you'll need to pay a fee.
+Choose someone with good credentials and experience with appraising vintage toys so you can trust the information you receive to determine if she's actually a Barbie doll worth money and a valuable collectible, or if she'll fetch just an average price and is much less sought-after.

 Like many collectible dolls, Barbie sometimes has more sentimental value than monetary value.
 If your doll was played with and loved, she may be worth more to you as a memento of childhood than as an investment.
-Either way, it's fun to learn more about what makes collectible Barbies valuable and exciting.
+Either way, it's fun to learn more about what makes collectible Barbies valuable and exciting, and how much your favorite Barbies and Barbie products from childhood are worth today.